LucasRangfeldt/project-1a/README.md

 W3Schools has helped me through most of the sections, the general styling and making sure that everything is just right.

 ![https://github.com/AmyOShea/Angies-Beauty-MS1] Amy's work was a great influence too, followed certain guidelines I saw she used, her result was way better, though.

-My Mentor Antonio gave me a lot of solid advice.

-My Personal Chat Ai, who came up with most of the text that sits on the site.
-(Made up, not taken.)